 Why Use Similes for War?

-Using similes for war helps you:
+Using war similes helps you:

 - Create strong imagery